How To Get Revenge On Your Ex?

 How to get revenge on your ex

-If your ex has hurt you badly and you’re browsing the internet, trying to learn how to get revenge on your ex, you need to know that taking revenge on an ex-girlfriend or ex-boyfriend isn’t going to solve your problems.
+If your ex has hurt you badly and you’re searching the internet for answers on how to get revenge on your ex, you first need to know that taking revenge on an ex-girlfriend or ex-boyfriend isn’t going to solve your problems and pain.

-It might temporarily make you feel good because you’ll get even with your ex, but when the adrenaline rush wears off and guilt kicks in, you’re most likely going to regret it.
+It might make you feel good for a little while because revenge will help you get even with your ex, but when the adrenaline rush wears off and guilt seeps in, your feelings of justice will most likely disappear and get replaced with regret.

-You’re going to regret it because you’ll get over the pain your ex has caused you and stop feeling the need to punish your ex for his or her mistreatment.
-That’s when you’ll shift your focus to yourself and discern that you’ve hurt your ex just to make yourself feel better.
+You’ll regret hurting your ex because you’ll have dealt with the pain your ex has caused you and stop feeling the need to punish your ex for his or her abandonment or mistreatment.
+That’s when you’ll shift your focus to yourself and realize that you’ve hurt your ex just to make yourself feel better.

-Keep in mind that as long as you care about your morals and behavior, your poor actions are going to define you.
-They are going to brand you as a vengeful person and stay with you for a very, very long time.
+Keep in mind that as long as you care about your morals and behavior, your immoral actions will define you.
+They’ll brand you as a vengeful person, which will stay with you for a very, very long time.

-So before you take revenge on an ex who used you, abused you, hurt you, cheated on you, monkey-branched, ghosted, lied, or did something just as bad, tell yourself that you mustn’t react to your ex’s breach of trust and get back at your ex.
+So, before you take revenge on an ex who used you, abused you, cheated on you, monkey-branched, ghosted, lied, or did something to hurt your feelings and pride, remember that you mustn’t react to your ex’s breach of love or trust and get back at your ex.

-Remind yourself that your ex isn’t worth the trouble and that you won’t be able to justify your retaliation no matter what your ex did or didn’t do.
+Remind yourself that your ex isn’t worth the trouble and that you won’t be able to justify your retaliation, no matter how hard you try.

-I know that you didn’t deserve to get treated the way that your ex treated you and that your ex should have been more patient, caring, and supportive.
-Your ex should have communicated with you and looked for healthy solutions.
+I know that you didn’t deserve to get treated the way your ex treated you and that your ex should have been more patient, caring, or supportive.
+I also know that your ex should have communicated with you and looked for solutions to problems, instead of leaving in the way that he or she did.

-That’s why I’d like to say that it’s perfectly normal to feel this way.
-It’s especially normal to feel this need for vengeance if the breakup just occurred, it’s your first breakup, or if your ex showed you anything but care and respect.
+It’s perfectly normal to want to hurt your ex.
+It’s especially normal to feel this strong need for vengeance if the breakup is fresh, your first breakup, one-sided, or if your ex showed you anything but care and respect.
+Most dumpees feel blindsided by the breakup and think their ex should have been more considerate and empathetic.

 But keep in mind that if you take matters of justice into your own hands and simply react to your ex’s betrayal in an equally destructive way, you won’t let karma find its way to your ex.

-You might, of course, teach your ex a powerful lesson to never again treat people the way that he or she treated you, but other than that, you won’t feel great about the lessons you forced on your ex.
+You might, of course, teach your ex a powerful lesson to never again treat people the way that he or she treated you, but other than that, you won’t feel good about the lessons you tried to force on your ex.

-Eventually (once you stop feeling the need for revenge), you’ll completely stop caring about teaching your ex valuable lessons and realize that your life isn’t about your ex.
+Eventually (once you stop feeling the need for revenge), you’ll completely stop caring about teaching your ex valuable lessons and understand that your life isn’t about your ex.

-This post is for people trying to learn how to get revenge on an ex in ways that hurt their ex and make them feel better as a result.
+This post is for people trying to learn how to get revenge on an ex in ways that hurt their ex and make them feel better about themselves.

 How to get revenge on your ex